Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 #### Custom Instance Names

 :::tip
-Custom material instance names can be defined on the faces of cubes within Blockbench by right-clicking ona cube and opening its `Material Instances`.
+Custom material instance names can be defined on the faces of cubes within Blockbench by right-clicking on a cube and opening its `Material Instances`.
 :::

 Custom instance names can be defined within material instances, and can be referenced by built-in instance names, or within the block model.